Northwest Orient Airlines Flight 1-11: Accident

-The right wing remained afloat for three hours following the crash, working as a makeshift liferaft for many survivors.
-While the remainder of the aircraft sank between 8 and 10 minutes after the ditching.
+The right wing remained afloat for three hours following the crash, working as a makeshift liferaft for many survivors, while the remainder of the aircraft sank between 8 and 10 minutes after the ditching.
 The survivors were ultimately rescued by the US Coast Guard and US Navy some four to six hours after the crash.
 Of the 58 passengers and crew, 57 survived with 44 suffering minor injuries.
 A single passenger died when the engine no. 2 propeller slashed through the plane's fuselage and struck her.

 Aircraft

 The Douglas DC-7C involved, N292 (msn 45462/925) was built in 1958 and was used by Northwest Orient Airlines from 1958 until its destruction in 1960.

 Aftermath

 The aircraft was torn apart by the impact with the wreckage sinking to the bottom of the Pacific.
-An investigation of the accident concluded that an internal failure of the no. 2 engine had caused the plane's oil supply to be contaminated, resulting in a loss of oil supply and therefor the subsequent damage to the engine which ended with the propeller detaching after its assembly was disturbed, and engine fire that spread to the plane's wing, making a ditching of the aircraft necessary.
+An investigation of the accident concluded that an internal failure of the no. 2 engine had caused the plane's oil supply to be contaminated, resulting in a loss of oil supply and therefore the subsequent damage to the engine which ended with the propeller detaching after its assembly was disturbed, and engine fire that spread to the plane's wing, making a ditching of the aircraft necessary.